thebracket/libre_qos_rs/uisp_integration/README.md

 ### Install Rust

 Go to [Rustup.rs](https://rustup.rs/) and install the Rust language and its handlers.
-You don't need any additional packages, beyond what Rust asks for.
+You also need to install the `libssl-dev` package on Ubuntu with `sudo apt install libssl-dev`.

 ### Clone the repo